 Let’s explain this using an example.
 Yuor brian autmotaically corercts speillng erorrs.
-Probably you were able read the previous sentence without any effort.
+Probably you were able read the previous sentence without effort.
 Otherwise you have to solve the puzzle by trying out different words to see if they make sense.
 In that case you might find meanings that weren’t intended.
 If you must figure out social rules in a similar way, for example by trying courses of action and evaluating responses of other people, you’re in for a lot of trouble.
 Most people make sense of the world intuitively, but if you are autistic, reality appears to you like a 10,000 pieces jig saw puzzle or a shattered mirror.
 You must fit the pieces together.
 That takes a lot of time and effort and the pieces hardly ever fit perfectly.
 What you get is something similar to what other people think of as reality.

-Autism nevertheless survived the evolutionary rat race called survival of the fittest.
+Autism nevertheless survived the evolutionary rat race.
 How could this happen?
 There is a possible explanation.
 Who can find the answers when intuition fails everyone?
 These situations require trying out ideas other people don’t think of, and quite possibly ignorance with regard to social conventions to pursue these ideas.
-Perhaps you think of autists as weirdos cracking riddles nobody else can.
-There is some truth to that image.
+Perhaps you think of autistic people as weirdos cracking riddles nobody else can.
+There is some truth to that.
 Fixing a broken mirror requires patience and determination.
 Some pundits have claimed that Newton and Einstein were autistic.
 They may have appeared to be geniuses just because they tried options other people didn’t think of.
 In this way they may have discovered things other people couldn’t.
-Autists can keep working on their eccentric projects despite the constant rejection they receive.
+Autistic people can keep working on their eccentric projects despite constant rejection.
 And some of their efforts may turn out to be useful.

 1. Thinking, Fast and Slow.
 Daniel Kahneman (2011).
 Penguin Books.